hamarituc/gentoo-overlay/README.md

 The Fldigi suite by Dave Freese, W1HKJ is a well known set of handy amateur radio utilities.
 Some of these programs are included in the gentoo standard repository.
 This repo provides the remaining utilities.
-The ebuilds from this repo provide the `xmlrpc` USE flag.
-But it seems support for this library is broken, since some tools require a more recent version than publicly available.

 ### lbgpsdo